 - Once each of the three categories has been reconciled and consolidated, the “Continue” button will become available and allow the user to add the information to the patient record in RevolutionEHR.
 A final confirmation step allows the user a final opportunity to make any changes or proceed: See Example

-- Selection of “Confirm” updates that patient record and triggers the numerator for this measure.
+- Selection of “Yes” updates that patient record and triggers the numerator for this measure.

 Meeting this objective is significantly challenging because the user not only needs to perform clinical information reconciliation for patients who have been transitioned into their care, but also for any non-referred patients that have never been seen before.
 To be successful, users will need to develop procedures for obtaining electronic data from both their patients and other providers.